-In the same way as we signalled the importance of standards for the representation of interoperable corpora and their annotations, we intend to keep making the best of the existing standardisation background for the representation of our various lexical resources.
+In the same way as we signalled the importance of standards for the representation of interoperable corpora and their annotations, we will keep making the best use of the existing standardisation background for the representation of our various lexical resources.
 There again, the TEI guidelines play a central role, and we have recently participated in the "TEI Lex 0" initiative to provide a reference subset for the "Dictionary" chapter of the guidelines.
-We are also responsible, as project leader, of the edition of the new part 4 of the ISO standard 24613 (LMF - Lexical Markup Framework) dedicated to the definition of the TEI serialisation of the LMF model.
-0 We consider that contributing to standards allows us to stabilize our knowledge and transfer our competence.
+We are also responsible, as project leader, of the edition of the new part 4 of the ISO standard 24613 (LMF, Lexical Markup Framework) dedicated to the definition of the TEI serialisation of the LMF model (defined in ISO 24613 part 1 'Core model', 2 'Machine Readable Dictionaries' and 3 'Etymology').
+We consider that contributing to standards allows us to stabilise our knowledge and transfer our competence.